mkrul/pet-registry/documentation.md

 ## UI/UX Improvements
 - Fixed layout shift caused by horizontal scrollbar during search panel animation by adding global CSS to prevent horizontal overflow while maintaining vertical scrolling functionality

+## Recent Updates
+- Fixed issue with browser's vertical scrollbar disappearing when dropdown filters are opened in the search panel
+  - Solution: Added `disableScrollLock: true` to Material-UI Select components' MenuProps
+  - This prevents Material-UI from locking the body scroll when dropdowns are opened while maintaining dropdown functionality